asa-dsa/calendar_master/README.md

-# React Big Calendar
+# Calendar Thesis

-A plain ole' react-big-calendar.
+A calendar based on React Big calendar with many privacy-focused funct.
+Feel free to explore the code; to run, please use "npm start"